-The total pension liability for the FRS was determined by the plan's actuary and reported in the plan's GASB 67 valuation as of June 30, 2017.
+The total pension liability for the FRS was determined by the plan's actuary and reported in the plan's GASB 67 valuation as of June 30, 2018.
 The fiduciary net position used by the actuary to determine the net pension liability (as shown above) was determined on the same basis used by the plan.
 The fiduciary net position is reported in the financial statements and the net pension liability is disclosed in the notes to the financial statements.
 Update procedures were not used.

-The HIS actuarial valuation was prepared as of July 1, 2016, and update procedures were used to determine liabilities as of June 30, 2017.
+The total pension liability for the HIS was determined by the plan's actuary and reported in the plan's GASB 67 valuation as of June 30, 2018.
 The fiduciary net position used by the actuary to determine the net pension liability (as shown above) was determined on the same basis used by the plan.
 The fiduciary net position is reported in the financial statements and the net pension liability is disclosed in the notes to the financial statements.
+Update procedures were not used.